muhamadridhomm/portfolio-projects/_docs/handwash.md

 # Dr. Semmelweis and the Discovery of Handwashing

+A data science project with Python regarding Dr. Sommelweiss Handwash's data.

+This is a Datacamp Project.
+If you're active there, you may find a project about Dr. Semmelweis and the Discovery of Handwashing.
+But, since this project has been used in many data scientists' portfolios, we're going to modify some of the things here and there to distinguish ourselves a little bit :).

+## Project Description

+In 1847, the Hungarian physician Ignaz Semmelweis made a breakthrough discovery: he discovers handwashing.
+Contaminated hands were a major cause of childbed fever and by enforcing handwashing at his hospital he saved hundreds of lives.

+The language used: Python

 ## 1. Meet Dr. Ignaz Semmelweis
 <p><img style="float: left;margin:5px 20px 5px 1px" src="https://assets.datacamp.com/production/project_20/img/ignaz_semmelweis_1860.jpeg"></p>
 <!--